-It’s probably no surprise that my first jobs were sales roles (where I could use these skills for most reward) and my first start-up was in property.
-The same year I also trained one-to-one with a life coach and quickly began seeing my own coaching clients, aged just 23!
+It’s probably no surprise that my first proper jobs were sales roles, where I could use my communication and soft skills for most reward.
+My first serious start-up was in property and the same year I also trained one-to-one with a life coach and quickly began seeing my own coaching clients, aged just 23!

 This was the start of a change of direction in my career which led me to where I am today.

 Throughout the 2000s, I set up and ran a number of niche training channels, with a focus on soft skills and intensive learning.
 As with the coaching, I kept finding everything worked so much better when I added in the ‘weirder stuff’ like hypnosis.